patreeceeo/rtmp-web/README.md

 ## Goals and (Planned) High-Level Features

-- Authoritative server with client-side prediction, tweening and rollback (see sequence diagram below)
+- Authoritative server with client-side prediction, tweening and rollback (sequence diagram below is out of date)
-- Matchmaking and instance servers that can be spun up on demand
-- Be generic enough to be used in a variety of games as well as non-game applications
 - Support as many devices as possible
 - Be efficient w/ regard to power, memory, network
   - Use Web Transport (once it's more widely adopted) instead of Web Sockets.
   - ECS
   - Binary wire format
-- Joyful DX:
+- DX:
   - Prod-ready HMR
   - Use standard Web APIs on Client and Server, only deviate when it makes sense to do so
   - Leverage TypeScript's powerful type system to help developers write maintainable, robust code.
-  - Time-travel debugging
 - Keep it free (as in beer and as in speech)

-## How it works

-### Creating a Project

-The eventual goal is to make it available as a set of ES Modules that can be downloaded from a host like <https://deno.land/x> (maybe even NPM) but for now, creating an example project under `src/examples` is currently the only way to build anything with this framework, as it's still very immature.
-A project essentially consists of two entry points for client and server, and optionally, some static assets.
-To change which project gets loaded, edit scripts/common.sh and change the `active_project` variable.

 ### Developing